Wall Street Falls, S&P 500 Down 1.2% as Global Markets Swoon

 Wall Street slumped Monday as markets tumbled worldwide on worries about the pandemic’s economic pain, though the S&P 500 had pared its losses by the end of the day.

 The S&P 500 fell 38.41 points, or 1.2%, to 3,281.06.
-It extends the index’s losing streak to four days, its longest since February's sell-off on recession worries.
-But a last-hour recovery helped the blue chip index more than halve its loss of 2.7% from earlier in the day.
+It extends the index’s losing streak to four days, its longest since stocks were selling off in February on recession worries.
+But a last-hour recovery helped the index more than halve its loss of 2.7% from earlier in the day.

 Wall Street has been shaky this month, and the S&P 500 has dropped 8.4% since hitting a record Sept.
 2 amid a long list of worries for investors.
 Chief among them is fear that stocks got too expensive when coronavirus counts are still worsening, Congress is unable to deliver more aid for the economy, U.S.-China tensions are rising and a contentious U.S. election is approaching.